-"Covered tasks" are those tasks performed on the pipeline that meet the four-part test specified on 49 Title 49, CFR §192.801(b).
-Covered tasks include items such as:
+"Covered tasks" are those tasks performed on the pipeline that meet the four-part test specified on Title 49, CFR §192.801(b).
+Covered tasks include, but are not limited to:

-- Leakage survey Use of proper techniques and equipment. - Regulator station maintenance - Patrolling and surveillance procedures. - Cathodic protection monitoring or maintenance (Note: The corrosion control procedures required by §192.605(b)(2), including those for the design, installation, operation, and maintenance of cathodic protection systems, must be carried out by, or under the direction of, a person qualified in pipeline corrosion control methods.) - Odorant level testing. - Valve testing and maintenance. - Pipeline mapping/locating techniques. - Responding to unsafe conditions and using the Emergency Plan - Preparing the Operation & Maintenance plan or Operator Qualification criterion - Meter change-out and/or service regulator work - 2.
+- Leakage survey Use of proper techniques and equipment. - Regulator station maintenance - Patrolling and surveillance procedures. - Cathodic protection monitoring or maintenance (Note: The corrosion control procedures required by §192.605(b)(2), including those for the design, installation, operation, and maintenance of cathodic protection systems, must be carried out by, or under the direction of, a person qualified in pipeline corrosion control methods.) - Odorant level testing. - Valve testing and maintenance. - Pipeline mapping/locating techniques. - Responding to unsafe conditions and using the Emergency Plan - Meter change-out and/or service regulator work - 2.
 Evaluate individuals performing covered tasks to prove that they are qualified.
-This includes the operator's own employees as well as any employees working for a contractor, who perform a covered task on the operator's system;
+This includes the operator's own employees as well as contractor employees who perform a covered task on the operator's system.

-Evaluating means testing a person through written tests, oral exams, observing employees while performing the task on the job, in a classroom, or simulated setting, or any other documented method that can prove the individual possesses the necessary knowledge, skills and abilities to perform the covered task and recognize and react to "Abnormal Operating Conditions (AOCs) (Note: Observation of on-the-job performance may not be used as the sole method of evaluation).
+Evaluating means testing a person through written tests, oral exams, observing employees while performing the task on the job, in a classroom, simulated setting, or any other documented method that can prove the individual possesses the necessary knowledge, skills and abilities to perform the covered task and recognize and react to Abnormal Operating Conditions (AOCs) (Note: Observation of on-the-job performance may not be used as the sole method of evaluation).

 An operator may review and accept a contractor's OQ Program for evaluating the contractor's employees performing any task which is a covered task within the operator's OQ Program.
-However, the review of the contractor OQ Program must be performed before the contractor's employee begins the task.
-Records confirming the qualification(s) of the contractor employee(s) must also be obtained and reviewed by the operator before the particular employee(s) begin(s) the covered task on the operator's system.
+However, the review of the contractor OQ Program must be performed before the contractor's employee begins the covered task.
+Records confirming the qualification of the contractor employees must also be obtained and reviewed by the operator before the particular employees begin the covered task on the operator's system.